-Medu Vada or Ulundu Vadai is a crispy, soft, tasty South Indian snack dish.
+Medu Vada or Ulundu Vadai is a crispy, soft, tasty South Indian snack or breakfast dish.
 This is also called Uzhunnu vada in south Indian state of Kerala.
 It is made with ground and seasoned urad dhal batter fried into a small doughnut-like shape.
-This vada is fluffy, spongy, and delicious breakfast or snack recipe usually made in South Indian homes and restaurants.
+This Medu vada is fluffy, spongy, and delicious breakfast or snack recipe usually made in South Indian homes and restaurants.
 The word Medu means soft and vada means vadai(fritter) in Tamil.
 This medu vadai is perfect for breakfast and tea-time snacks.
-Tiffin sambhar and coconut chutney are the best accompaniment for this soft and crispy vada.

 Vada is a South Indian snack recipe that uses urad dhal or channa dhal.
 Traditional two varieties are medu vada with urad dhal and paruppu vada with chana dhal.
 These vadas require only a few basic ingredients that are available at home.
 There are other varieties like poha, rice flour, moong dhal, and green gram vada which involves the same process of making vada.

 Medu vada or ulundhu vada is a circular shape fritter made with urad dhal batter.
 This recipe is authentic to South India but also popular with other neighboring states.
 This is a basic breakfast and snack recipe in restaurants, tea shops, and street stalls.
 This special vadai has a unique place not only in the breakfast and snack menu but also in all festival seasons like Diwali(Deepavali), Ugadi, Pongal, Navrathri, and so on.
 Even though the main ingredient is urad dal, there are variations in the making of vada in each South Indian state.
 There are different names for this urad dhal vada.
 And some of them are: